akitogo/mailchimpV3/README.md

 ```
 ## Versions
+1.0 11th Sep 2017 Tests with TestBox.
+Ecommerce and other remaining models are now implemented!
 0.9 01th Sep 2017 Lists and Campaigns.
 Now can load Template and send a Campaign!
 0.8 30th Aug 2017 fixes for put, updated Campaigns,FileManager, etc
 0.7 25th Aug 2017 Added methods in Automations, CampaignFolders, Conversations

 ## Written by